FinnWoelm/floenergy-nem12-parser/README.md

 - [ ] Set up Docker container to allow users without Python to run code & tests
 - [ ] Improve error handling (e.g. passing NEM13 file, validate NMI length, 900 block not found, etc...)

+## Notes

+- The NMI is actually not a unique identifier within the NEM12 file.
+One meter may have several registers and so there may be multiple meter readings for the same NMI and the same timestamp.
+See appendix H.1 in the reference document (page 33).
+It might be necessary to add another column to the database (`register`?) and expand the unique constraint to include this additional column as well.

 ## Reference document

 Details about the NEM12 format are specified in this reference document: https://aemo.com.au/-/media/files/electricity/nem/retail_and_metering/market_settlement_and_transfer_solutions/2022/mdff-specification-nem12-nem13-v25.pdf?la=en